-New Jersey’s COVID-19 Mask Wearing Rule and Its Exceptions
+New Jersey’s COVID-19 Mask Law and Its Exceptions

 Gov. Murphy’s July 8 mask mandate, officially Executive Order No. 163, requires individuals to wear face coverings in outdoor public spaces when it is not practicable to keep a six-foot distance from others.